alanng10/class-lang/Info/Article/Avalon/a.md

 The Execute method can be call from any Thread.

 Avalon.Storage module Storage class has field AnyNode that is type "bool" to set the Storage Any to accept any storage nodes.

+Avalon uses text with each char unit in 16 bits Int.